FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: FineMed

-\textbf{Instruction Generation} Following \citet{lu2023instag}'s perspective, we believe that the complexity of an SFT dataset is primarily determined by the complexity of its instructions.
+\paragraph{Instruction Generation} Building on the perspective proposed by previous researchers \citep{lu2023instag}, we contend that the complexity of a SFT dataset is primarily determined by the intricacy of its instructions.
 Concurrently, several studies \citep{zhou2024lima, cao2023instruction} have demonstrated that applying quality filtering to synthetic data generated by strong base models can significantly enhance performance by removing low-quality instructions.
-Based on these insights, we established a set of scoring criteria for generated instructions and utilized Qwen \cite{yang2024qwen2} to evaluate the instructions accordingly.
-It is noteworthy that we utilized vLLM to accelerate the model's inference process during the generation of synthetic data \cite{kwon2023efficientmemorymanagementlarge}.
-Specifically, Qwen was tasked with generating two distinct instructions for each medical text and assigning a quality and complexity score to each instruction on a scale of 1 to 10, based on predefined criteria (detailed in Appendix~\ref{sec:a1} and ~\ref{sec:a2}).
-To ensure the instructions remained relevant to medicine and did not excessively dilute the total quality and complexity scores, relevance to medicine was scored on a scale of 1 to 6.
-Furthermore, Qwen evaluated whether the generated instructions included specific details from the medical text to prevent unanswerable instructions due to missing contextual information.
-Finally, we filtered the scored instructions through a multi-step process, as outlined in Algorithm~\ref{alg:compare_instruction_score}.
-This approach yielded 333,000 high-quality, high-complexity instruction samples.
+Based on these insights and with guidance from professional doctors, we establish a set of scoring criteria for generated instructions and utilize Qwen \citep{yang2024qwen2} to evaluate them accordingly.
+It is noteworthy that we utilize vLLM \citep{kwon2023efficientmemorymanagementlarge} to accelerate the inference process during the generation of synthetic data.
+Specifically, as shown in Figure~\ref{fig:first_image}, we employ Qwen to generate two distinct instructions for each medical text and assign a quality and complexity score to each instruction on a scale of 1 to 10, based on predefined criteria (detailed in Appendix~\ref{sec:a1} and ~\ref{sec:a2}).
+To ensure the instructions remain relevant to medicine and do not excessively dilute the total quality and complexity scores, relevance to medicine is scored on a scale of 1 to 6.
+Furthermore, we use Qwen to evaluate whether the generated instructions include specific details from the medical text to prevent unanswerable instructions due to missing contextual information.
+Finally, we filter the scored instructions through a multi-step process, as outlined in Algorithm~\ref{alg:compare_instruction_score} (see Appendix~\ref{sec:appendixb}).
+This approach yields 333,000 high-quality, high-complexity instruction samples.